lockekk/dshare-hid/PLAN.md

 3. Waits up to 3 seconds for graceful exit
 4. If still running, sends SIGKILL and waits 1 second for forced termination
 5. Cleans up QProcess and QTimer objects
+6. When the GUI quits, it now stops all bridge client processes first, ensuring CDC handles are released before the app exits.

 This ensures the USB CDC device is properly released and available for reconnection without requiring a physical replug.